FemkeKocken/m21project/Journal.md

 ### week planning ##
 - Tues: sort out concepts, gain some feedback
 - Wed: more concepting probable.
 Start on the set dressing activities for each quadrant
-- Thurs: set dressing activities and concepting
+- Thurs: set dressing activities and concepting (Collage, Storyboard, Written scenario, Define a concept, List of requirements, Experience prototyping, Brand DNA, Making)
 - Fri: concepting and feedback
 - Sat: review feedback, set direction and start prepping for lo-fi making